Bikes · Resale guide

 Advantages — Why Buyers Pick the Honda CB350 in 2026

 Decent Fuel Efficiency for its Class.
-For a 350cc retro-classic, the CB350 delivers respectable fuel efficiency.
-Many owners report figures in the 35-40 kmpl range in mixed riding conditions.
-This keeps running costs manageable, which is an important consideration for daily riders in India.
+For a 350cc motorcycle, the CB350 delivers respectable fuel economy figures, typically ranging from 35-40 kmpl in mixed riding conditions.
+This makes it an economical choice for daily commuting without compromising on engine size.

 Disadvantages — Why You Might Skip the Honda CB350 in 2026